 May 21, 1855: British physician Thomas Addison publishes On The Constitutional And Local Effects Of Disease Of The Supra-Renal Capsules in London.
 It describes the disorder of the adrenal gland which now bears his name.

-May 22, 1855: French infantry make a successful assault on Russian defenses at Sevastapol.
+May 22, 1855: Crimean War: French infantry make a successful assault on Russian defenses at Sevastopol.

-May 24, 1855: Allied troops land land near Kerch, Russia and take the town.
-British, French, and Turkish soldiers then proceed to ransack the town, including important Hellenic artifacts in the Kerch museum.
+May 24, 1855: Crimean War: Allied troops land land near Kerch, Russia and take the town.
+British, French, and Turkish soldiers then proceed to ransack the place, including important Hellenic artifacts in the Kerch museum.
 The usual complement of murders and rapes also take place.

 May 26, 1855: Franz Liszt (43) arrives in Cologne for the Lower Rhine Music Festival.
 His true mission is to see his secret lover, Agnès Street-Klindworth.
 The two spend several days together in Cologne and Düsseldorf.